Grilled Bratwurst

 Instructions

 • Set up your grill for 2-zone cooking and indirect grilling.
-Fire up coals and get the indirect zone to a cooking temperature of 325°F (160°C).
+Fire up coals and heat the indirect zone to 325°F (160°C).

-• Place aluminum pan on the direct side of the grill.
-Pour in beer and water, and bring to a simmer.
+• Fill an aluminum pan with beer and water.
+Place the pan on the direct side of the grill and bring the beer to a simmer.

-• Put bratwurst links in the beer.
-Simmer for 10-15 minutes, turning the brats every few minutes.
+• Place the bratwurst links in the beer.
+Simmer to parboil the brats to an internal temperature of 160°F (70°C), about 10-15 minutes.

-• Remove brats from beer and place on the grill grates, directly over the heat.
-Grill for 2 minutes on each side, until browned and the internal temperature is 160°F (70°C).
+• Remove the brats from the beer and place on the grill grates, directly over the heat.
+Grill for 2 minutes on each side, until browned.

-• Add brats to the mustard and onion mix.
+• Transfer the grilled brats to the mustard and onion mix.
 Coat each link with sauce.

 • Place flatbreads or buns on the direct side of the grill, inside-down.
 Cook until lightly toasted.

-• Serve coated brats in toasted flatbreads, one link per bread.
+• Serve coated brats in toasted flatbreads or buns, one link per bread.

 Nutrition